pknell/gitlab-terraform/blog.md

-# Terraform Deployment with GitLab & AWS
+# Terraform Automation with GitLab & AWS
 *© 2018 Paul Knell, NVISIA LLC*

+[Terraform](https://www.terraform.io) is a tool that allows you to provision cloud resources (e.g., server instances, auto-scaling groups, networks, roles/permissions, etc.) by declaring them in configuration files.
+These files can then be versioned, reviewed, and executed to update your various deployment environments (e.g., UAT, Staging, Production).
+There is an open-source version that is free to use, and also an enterprise version that adds features such as delegation of infrastructure management across multiple teams.
+This article presents a technique for using the open-source Terraform edition in conjunction with AWS and GitLab’s CI/CD Pipelines—in order to automate the use of Terraform at a very low cost (e.g., GitLab pricing [starts at $0/month](https://about.gitlab.com/pricing/)).
+This technique provides a number of benefits over manual configuration of infrastructure:
+* Consistency across environments
+* Easier to promote changes to higher environments with less potential for human error
+* A record (in GitLab Pipelines) of all Terraform executions
+* Version-controlled configuration of cloud resources
+* Potential to utilize other Cloud vendors without tools/process changes (i.e., Terraform supports all major Cloud vendors)
+* Ability to review infrastructure changes before they are applied
+* EC2 Instance Profile on the “GitLab Runner” instance eliminates the need to locally store AWS credentials

-[Terraform](https://www.terraform.io) is a useful tool for scripting the deployment of resources into Amazon's Cloud (AWS).
-When you start using Terraform, you typically begin at the local command line--by writing configuration files and then running them with "terraform apply" commands.
-It doesn't take long, though, before you realize that just using the local backend (the "terraform.tfstate" file) isn't enough for collaborative projects where deployment pipelines can run concurrently.
+Typically, when you start using Terraform, you begin at the local command line by writing configuration files and then running them with "terraform apply" commands.
+It doesn't take long, though, before you realize that just using the local backend (the "terraform.tfstate" file) isn't enough for collaborative projects where the state needs to be shared and the deployment pipelines can run concurrently.
 Therefore, the [S3 Backend](https://www.terraform.io/docs/backends/types/s3.html) should be used.
-The use of S3 to store the Terraform state is simple when there's just one environment, but when you need to support multiple (e.g., test, staging, production) there's a bit more to it... you can either:
+This backend uses a DynamoDB table as a locking mechanism to serialize concurrent executions.
+The use of S3 to store the Terraform state is simple when there's just one environment, but when you need to support multiple (e.g., UAT, Staging, Production) there's a bit more to it... you can either:
 1. Use a single S3 Bucket with different folders for the various environments by using [Terraform's workspace feature](https://www.terraform.io/guides/running-terraform-in-automation.html#multi-environment-deployment).
 1. Or, use a separate S3 Bucket for each environment.